Referring domains vs backlinks: Do you know the difference?

 Finally, make sure to use social media to promote your content.
 Sharing links on Twitter, Facebook, LinkedIn, and other platforms will help you reach a wider audience and attract high-quality backlinks.

-Guest post on high-quality sites
+Guest posts on high-quality sites

 One great way to get high-quality backlinks for free is to guest post on high-quality websites.
 When you guest post, you can include a link to your website in your author bio, which will help you to get more traffic and better SEO.